 Alfred Hershey and Martha Chase examined a bacteriophage (a type of virus) called T2 that infects the bacterium Escherichia coli (see figure 5.3).
 T2 bacteriophages contain two molecular components: DNA and protein.
-The DNA is encased within a bacteriophage head made of protein.
-T2 also contains other protein structures, including a sheath, tail fibers, and a base plate.
-Bacteriophage T2 acts like a hypodermic needle, injecting the phage genetic material into an E. coli cell to initiate an infection.
-The genetic material of the bacteriophage then reprograms the host E. coli cell to shut off many host cell functions and instead produce progeny T2 bacteriophages within minutes.
-Hershey and Chase were interested in determining which of the two bacteriophage T2 components, DNA or protein, was responsible for producing progeny bacteriophage particles.
-In essence, Hershey and Chase were asking whether DNA or protein is the genetic material of bacteriophage T2.
+The DNA of the bacteriophage is encased within a phage head structure made of protein.
+T2 also contains other protein structures, including a tube-like sheath, tail fibers, and a base plate.
+During the bacteriophage life cycle, T2 acts like a hypodermic needle, injecting the phage genetic material into an E. coli cell.
+The genetic material of the bacteriophage then reprograms the host E. coli cell to shut off many host cell functions and instead produce progeny T2 bacteriophages.

 The Hershey and Chase experiment relied on two important ideas:

-- Bacteriophage components, which remain attached to the surface of the bacterium during an infection, can be separated from bacteriophage components that are injected into the cytoplasm of the E. coli cell using a kitchen blender.
+- A kitchen blender can separate the bacteriophage components that remain attached to the surface of the bacterium during an infection from the bacteriophage components that are injected into the cytoplasm of the E. coli cell.

 - Bacteriophage proteins can be distinguished from bacteriophage DNA using radioactive labeling.
 Bacteriophage proteins were radiolabeled with 35S (a radioactive isotope of sulfur) and the bacteriophage DNA was radiolabeled with 32P (a radioactive isotope of phosphorus).
 Note that sulfur is found in proteins and not in DNA; phosphorus is a component of DNA and is not found in proteins.
 Thus, Hershey and Chase could determine whether DNA or proteins is the T2 genetic material by determining if either 35S or 32P is injected into a host E. coli cell during a bacteriophage infection.